huonw/huonw.github.io/_posts/2026-03-23-multi-column-index.md

 comments:
 ---

 SQL databases support multi-column indices, where a single index can incorporate data from multiple columns.
 These are powerful, but the order of the columns matters, with differences observable in practice: there can be orders of magnitude between two similar & simple queries, depending on which uses a prefix of the index columns.
 Why does this limitation exist?
-Can we have an mental model for the indices that explains the behaviour?
+Can we have a mental model for the indices that explains the behaviour?

 Yes, we can: thinking about indices as a sorted table with multiple columns provides that intuition: